China, Pakistan to mark mega infrastructure anniversary

 In recent years Beijing has been one of Islamabad’s most reliable foreign partners, readily providing financial assistance to bail out its often struggling neighbour.

-Earlier this week, Beijing granted Pakistan a two-year rollover on a $2.4 billion loan, giving the debt-saddled nation much-needed breathing space as it tackles a balance-of-payments crisis.
+Earlier this week, Beijing granted Pakistan a two-year rollover on a $2.4bn loan, giving the debt-saddled nation much-needed breathing space as it tackles a balance-of-payments crisis.

-An IMF report last year said China and its commercial banks held about 30 percent of Pakistan's total external debt.
+An IMF report last year said China and its commercial banks held about 30% of Pakistan’s total external debt.

-The two countries share a 596-kilometre (370-mile) frontier near the Siachen Glacier in the Karakoram Mountains, one of the world's tallest ranges.
+The two countries share a 596km frontier near the Siachen Glacier in the Karakoram Mountains, one of the world’s tallest ranges.

 Pakistan politicians frequently trot out the phrase “stronger than the Himalayas, deeper than the ocean, and sweeter than honey” to portray the depth and closeness of the relationship with China.